Zigbee2MQTTZigbee2MQTT

 NCP EZSP protocol version of XX does not match Host version 13: ember currently requires a firmware with EZSP v13 (EmberZNet firmware 7.4.x).
 You will need to upgrade your adapter's firmware.
 Check the first two posts here.

 [BACKUP] Current backup file is from an unsupported EZSP version: ember currently only supports EZSP v12 and above backups (can be identified by opening the coordinator_backup.json file).
-You will need to rename/move/delete the backup file.
-An alternative is to upgrade your firmware to 7.3.1 and start ezsp once (which will create a more recent backup), then upgrade to 7.4.1 and switch to ember.
+The file has been renamed automatically.
+A new one will be created by ember upon successful start.

 Failed delivery of a message.
 The target device could not be reached.
 There can be several causes for this, the rest of the logs should help identify which.